 For equipment depreciation indirect cost purposes, the useful life for all non-service center assets acquired prior to FY97 was as follows: assets acquired through FY82 are depreciated over 15 years; assets acquired from FY83 through FY92 are depreciated over 10 years, and assets acquired from FY93 through FY96 are depreciated over 8 years.

 If equipment is financed (purchased using the Capital Accounting PTA), a sinking fund account is credited for the "depreciation."
 If equipment was purchased using non Operating Budget department funds (a gift or unrestricted PTA), that gift or unrestricted PTA is credited.

 Technically, this is an "amortization" charge, a paying off of the loan of funds used to purchase the asset.
 For service centers, the amortization (repayment of the loan) schedule is matched to the life of the asset (its depreciation schedule).

 E. Facilities & Administrative (F&A) - Indirect Costs

 A service center will usually not be charged for its campus-provided O&M services, or for its utility consumption; these are indirect costs.
 However, if a service center is an extraordinary user of a utility, it will be charged for that consumption, so that its "above normal" usage cost is passed on directly to its users.
-The ITSS Data Center, with its mainframe computers, is charged directly for its use of electricity and chilled water due to its heavy demand for those utilities.
+The Utilities Steam and Chilled Water Service Center, with its SESI plant operation, is charged directly for its use of sewer and domestic water due to its heavy demand for those utilities.

-A service center will generally not be charged for the cost of its space-depreciation and debt service-except as explained in Section 5 which follows.
-Nor will a service center be charged for University General and Administrative ("G&A") or other indirect costs.
+A service center will generally not be charged for the cost of its space-depreciation and building debt service.
+A service center will not be charged for University General and Administrative ("G&A") or other indirect costs.

 A Specialized Service Facility Service Center is an exception to the above.
 Appropriate indirect costs will be allocated to such a Facility, and must be recovered from its users.